|United States of America

 The stadium is home not only to football players representing San Diego State University, but also the university's soccer and lacrosse teams.
 In addition, the facility hosts a rugby team, the San Diego Legion, which plays in the MLR, as well as the San Diego Wave FC women's soccer team, which participates in the NWSL.

-In 2023, the stadium is expected to be the main arena for the World Lacrosse Championships.
+In 2023, the stadium was the main arena for the World Lacrosse Championships.
 There is also potential talk of establishing a soccer team in San Diego to compete in the MLS and even the return of NFL games to the city, which would necessitate an expansion of the facility.
 In addition, the stadium could be used to host other events, such as concerts.

 What are the features of Snapdragon Stadium?